groovycode-xyz/taschengeld/requirements/onboarding_guide.md

 3. Always read the PROJECT_STATUS.md file before starting work on a feature.
 This file contains information about the current status of the project.

-4. Always review the /requirements/PRD.md file before starting work on a feature.
-This file contains the Product Requirements Document.
+4. Always review the /requirements/PRD.md file when joining the team and before starting work on a feature or request.
+It is a good idea to review the CHANGELOG.md file as well.

 5. When in doubt, ask questions.